Exlll/ConfigLib/README.md

 The fields or components of a configuration can be annotated with the `@Comment` annotation.
 This annotation takes an array of strings.
 Each of these strings is written onto a new line as a comment.
-Empty strings are written as newlines.
+The strings can contain `\n` characters.
+Empty strings are written as newlines (not as comments).

 If a configuration type _C_ that defines comments is used (as a field or component) within another configuration type, the comments of _C_ are written with the proper indentation.
 However, if